Alaska Halibut Fishing in Sitka

 Great Halibut Fishing?
 Sitka’s got it!

-Sitka is a popular halibut fishing port because it IS a good location for Alaska sport fishing trips.
-The scenery is great here and the history interesting, but if you’re a fisherman, those are just a bonus — you’re looking for good fishing!
+Sitka is a popular halibut fishing port because it is one of the World’s Finest locations for Alaska Halibut sport fishing trips.
+The Halibut are huge, the scenery is great, and there is plenty to do with an interesting history and plenty of great shopping and sightseeing opportunities.
+But if you’re a fisherman, those are just a bonus — you’re looking for good fishing!
 Sitka has it.

-Why for Sitka for your Halibut fishing trip?
+Why Choose Sitka for Your Halibut fishing trip?

 Catching or Eating – Sitka Halibut Can’t Be Beat

-Given their size and weight, bringing in a big one can be exhausting — and exciting at the same time.
-Catching the big ones is fun, but even the medium-sized fish are great fun and excellent eating.
-Their firm white flesh has a wonderful taste and provides a fitting end to your Sitka fishing adventure.
+Given their size and weight, bringing in a big one can be invigorating — it’s great fun and excitement for fishing enthusiasts of all levels.
+Catching the big ones is fun, but even the medium-sized fish are a blast to reel in, and provide excellent eating.